Medical expert of the article

 - The usual starting dose for adults is one tablet containing a combination of glibenclamide and metformin, taken once or twice daily.

-Duration of treatment:
+Duration of admission:

 - The duration of taking Glibomet is usually determined by the doctor depending on the nature and severity of diabetes.

-Use Glibometa during pregnancy
+Use Glybometa during pregnancy

-The use of a combination of glibenclamide and metformin (Glibomet) during pregnancy is associated with a number of potential risks and requires careful medical supervision.
+Using the combination of glibenclamide and metformin (Glibomet) during pregnancy is associated with a number of potential risks and requires careful medical supervision.
 Here are some key points based on research:

 Contraindications